 Is Prague a great place to live as an expat?

 In this Expat Interview, Caitlin will share what it’s like to live in Prague, the Czech Republic as an expat.
-She shares useful information such as the cost of living, how to move to Prague, where to visit in Prague, good and bad things about Prague and more.
+She shares useful information such as the cost of living, how to move to Prague, where to visit, good and bad things about Prague, and more.

-Also, you can know Caitlin’s real experience and understand why Caitlin didn’t like to live in Prague.
+Also, you can know Caitlin’s experience and understand why Caitlin didn’t like to live in Prague.

 About Prague